Saturday, December 31, 2022

 Index of Recipes

-This blog is my low-tech, and continuing, effort at an online cookbook based on my recipes.
+This blog is an online cookbook based on my recipes.
 Unlike many blogs, it was not intended to discuss current topics.

 I’ve grouped the recipes by category (appetizers, meat, desserts, etc.), but I’ve also grouped them by ingredient preference (vegan, vegetarian, gluten-free, etc.).
 Many recipes show up in several categories.